usnavy/Navy-Design-Guide/iconography.md

 ### Silhouette (Shape Language)
 The silhouette or shape of the iconography needs to be clear, readable, and recongizable.
 It is important that the visual design of the iconicity is accurate and well defined.
 Iconicity is the relationship of resemblance or similarity between the "form" and its "meaning".
 An iconic sign is a form that resembles its meaning.
 The opposite of iconicity is arbitrariness.

-Use white to provide appropriate negative space, and to enhance visual articulation when appropriate, also necessary.
+Use white to provide appropriate negative space, and to enhance visual articulation when appropriate, also when it is necessary.

 #### Interactive Shapes
 To attach meaning to a specific shape, shape can be expressed in tandem with a user-initiated action or state change.
 For example, introduce the shape with an other indicator, to reinforce a shape’s meaning.